-Closely related, policies directed to lowering the probability (and costs) of major crises would likely have to be more tolerant of minor downturns than hitherto.
-In a multi-period world, such downturns clearly have welcome therapeutic effects.
-If large crises have their roots in widespread debt problems, then recessions help prevent such buildups.
+43 Some might contend that this would be very difficult to do politically.
+While likely the case, note that the political authorities in many countries have already gone a long way down this road by giving "independent" central banks a mandate for keeping inflation low.
+Evidently, if the central bank's tightening to avoid inflation is such downturns clearly have welcome therapeutic effects.
+If big crises have their roots in wide spread debt problems, then recessions help prevent such buildups.
 Not only do they directly reduce debt levels through bankruptcies and debt workouts, but the threat of such an outcome leads to more prudent behavior with respect to debt accumulation (and leverage) in the cyclical upswing.
 Evidently, all bankruptcies have their downsides, but in relatively small numbers they are manageable.
-In contrast, widespread bankruptcies that threaten the stability of the financial system, or produce very large costs (via bailouts) for taxpayers, are inherently much more difficult to manage.
+In contrast, widespread bankruptcies which threaten the stability of the financial system, or produce very large costs (via bailouts) for taxpayers, are inherently much more difficult to manage.
 Indeed, in the limit, where even the solvency of the government is called into question, the temptation to use the printing presses to paper over the problem could prove irresistible.
-And, since only unexpected inflation has this effect, the required increase in inflation could become very large.
+And, since only unexpected inflation has this effect, the required increase in inflation could become very large44.